VirtualBrainLab/Pinpoint/README.md

 ### Additional linux instructions

 To run the linux executable you need to go to the unzipped folder and run `chmod +x` on the .x86_64 file.
-Some users may run into permissions issues, in which case running `chown -R .` from within the folder should repair those.
+Some users may run into permissions issues, in which case running ` chown -R yourusername .` from within the folder should repair those.

 ## Setting up a probe